SuperOfficeDocs/superoffice-docs/user-guide/en/admin/preferences/document-library.md

 # Document library

 By default, your SuperOffice site is connected to the SuperOffice document library.
-All documents, templates and e-mails are stored in this library.
+All documents, templates and emails are stored in this library.

 If your organization is using SharePoint, you can configure SuperOffice to use SharePoint as the default document library.